ibm-cloud-docs/power-iaas/vpn-connections.md

     ```
     {: codeblock}

-- To view allowable and default values for attributes when creating IKE and IPSec policies for a VPN connection, use the following command.
+- To view allowable and default values for attributes when you are creating IKE and IPSec policies for a VPN connection, use the following command.

     ```
     ibmcloud pi vpn-connection-options [--json]
     ```
     {: codeblock}

-## Creating IKE and IPsec Policies
+## Creating IKE and IPsec policies
 {: #creating-IKE-policies}

 When you create your VPN connection, you must select IKE policy and IPsec policy.
-IBM will provide default IKE policy and IPSEC policy.
+IBM provides default IKE policy and IPsec policy.
 You can also create your policies based on your requirements.

-### Adding a VPN IKE policies
+### Adding a VPN IKE policy
 {: #adding-IKE-policies}

 - To add an IKE policy, use the following command: